hoeyi/Ozym/README.md

 # NjordinSight #
-A web-application for consolidating and reporting spending and investing activity.
+A web-application for recording and reporting spending and investing activity.
 Built using Blazor, ASP.NET Core, and Entity Framework Core.

 * [Getting Started](#getting-started)
 * [Commit Message Guidelines](#commit-message-guidelines)